Pool Pump Running But Not Pulling Water: 5 Causes to Check

 Before diving into causes, confirm what’s actually happening.

 Pump running means the motor is on.
-You can hear the hum, feel vibration at the motor housing, and the pump appears to be doing something.
+You can hear the hum, feel vibration at the motor housing.
+The pump appears to be doing something.

 Water circulating means water is actually moving through the system: skimmer pulls surface water, pump pushes it through the filter, return jets push it back into the pool.